Konami Hyper Soccer

-Konami Hyper Soccer is a 1992 soccer video game developed and published by Konami in Europe and Mattel in Australia for the Nintendo Entertainment System.
+Konami Hyper Soccer is a 1992 soccer video game developed and published by Konami in Europe and Australia for the Nintendo Entertainment System.
 Part of the Hyper Sports series, which included Hyper Olympic (Track & Field outside Japan), its sequel Hyper Sports and Hyper Athlete (International Track & Field outside Japan), it is the second soccer game by Konami following Konami's Soccer (Konami's Football outside Japan) on the MSX, and their first soccer game on a Nintendo platform.